-The UAL IP POLICY (PDF 646KB) governs the ownership of Intellectual Property between students and the University.
+The UAL intellectual property policy (PDF 646KB) governs the ownership of intellectual property between students and the University.

 Exhibition of work